Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Automatically handles capacity provisioning, load balancing, scaling, application health monitoring, instance configuration, ...
     * Just the application code is the responsibility of the developer
 * Beanstalk is free but you pay for the underlying instances
+* Supports Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker web applications
+* Supports the following languages and development stacks:
+    * Apache Tomcat for Java applications
+    * Apache HTTP Server for PHP applications
+    * Apache HTTP Server for Python applications
+    * Nginx or Apache HTTP Server for Node.js applications
+    * Passenger or Puma for Ruby applications
+    * Microsoft IIS 7.5, 8.0, and 8.5 for .NET applications
+    * Java SE
+    * Docker
+    * Go

 #### Components

-* Application: collection of Elastic Beanstalk components (environments, versions, configurations, ...)
+* Application:
+    * Contain environments, environment configurations, and application versions
+    * You can have multiple application versions held within an application
+* Application Version:
-* Application Version: an iteration of your application code
+    * A specific reference to a section of deployable code
+    * The application version will point typically to an Amazon S3 bucket containing the code
 * Environment:
-    * Collection of AWS resources running an application version (only one application version at a time)
-    * Tiers: Web Server Environment Tier & Worker Environment Tier
-    * You can create multiple environments (dev, test, prod, ...)
+    * An application version that has been deployed on AWS resources
+    * The resources are configured and provisioned by AWS Elastic Beanstalk
+    * The environment is comprised of all the resources created by Elastic Beanstalk and not just an EC2 instance with your uploaded code

 #### Web Servers and Workers

+* Determines how Elastic Beanstalk provisions resources based on what the application is designed to do
+* Consists of Web Servers and Workers:
     * Web servers are standard applications that listen for and then process HTTP requests, typically over port 80
     * Workers are specialized applications that have a background processing task that listens for messages on an Amazon SQS queue
     * Workers should be used for long-running tasks

 #### Deployment Options for Updates

 * All at once (deploy all in one go)
-    * Fastest, but instances aren’t available to serve traffic for a bit (**have downtime**)
+    * Deploys the new version to all instances simultaneously
+    * All of your instances are out of service while the deployment takes place
+    * Fastest deployment
-    * Great for quick iterations in development environment
+    * Good for quick iterations in development environment
+    * You will experience an outage(downtime) while the deployment is taking place - not ideal for mission-critical systems
+    * If the update fails, you need to roll back the changes by re- deploying the original version to all of your instances
     * No additional cost
 * Rolling
-    * Update a few instances at a time (bucket), and then move onto the next bucket once the first bucket is healthy
+    * Update a few instances at a time (batch), and then move onto the next batch once the first batch is healthy (downtime for 1 batch at a time)
-    * Application is running **below capacity**
-    * Can set the bucket size
-    * Application is running both versions simutaneously
+    * Application is running both versions simultaneously
+    * Each batch of instances is taken out of service while the deployment takes place
+    * Your environment capacity will be reduced by the number of instances in a batch while the deployment takes place
+    * Not ideal for performance-sensitive systems
+    * If the update fails, you need to perform an additional rolling update to roll back the changes.
     * No additional cost
-    * Long deployment
+    * Long deployment time
 * Rolling with additional batches
-    * Like rolling, but spins up new instances to move the batch (so that the old application is still available)
+    * **Like Rolling but launches new instances in a batch ensuring that there is full availability**
-    * Application is running **at capacity**
+    * Application is running at capacity
-    * Can set the bucket size
+    * Can set the batch size
-    * Application is running both versions simutaneously
+    * Application is running both versions simultaneously
     * Small additional cost
     * Additional batch is removed at the end of the deployment
     * Longer deployment
-    * Good for prod
+    * Good for production environments
 * Immutable
-    * Spins up new instances in a new ASG, deploys version to these instances, and then swaps all the instances when everything is healthy
+    * Launches new instances in a new ASG and deploys the version update to these instances before swapping traffic to these instances once healthy
-    * **Zero downtime**
+    * Zero downtime
+    * New code is deployed to new instances using an ASG
-    * High cost, double capacity
+    * High cost as double the number of instances running during updates
     * Longest deployment
-    * Quick rollback in case of failures(just terminate new ASG)
+    * Quick rollback in case of failures
-    * Good for prod
+    * Great for production environments

-#### Deployment Blue / Green
+* Blue / Green
     * Not a "direct feature" of Elastic Beanstalk
     * Zero downtime and release facility
     * Create a new "stage" environment and v1 deploy v2 there
     * The new environment (green) can be validated independently and roll back if issues
     * Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment
     * Using Beanstalk "swap URLs" when done with the environment test

 #### Traffic Splitting